epics-base/jca/README.md

 You can also directly download the jca jars along with their sources and javadocs from
 [jca-2.4.3 jars](https://repo1.maven.org/maven2/org/epics/jca/2.4.3/)

-The javadocs are also avaiable online:
+The javadocs are also available online:
 [jca-2.4.3-javadocs](https://www.javadoc.io/doc/org.epics/jca/latest/index.html)

 **Development Release**